gurumojo/dmc/README.md

 Getting Started
 ---------------

-These three required (and two optional) steps should be all that is necessary to get a basic example service (or your awesome suite of services based on this framework tested and) running:
+These two required (and two optional) steps should be all that is necessary to get a basic example service (or your awesome suite of services based on this framework tested and) running:

-* install package manager: `$ npm install --global yarn`
-* install local dependencies: `$ ./bin/install`
+* install dependencies: `$ ./bin/install`
 * run optional tests: `$ ./bin/test`
 * start services: `$ ./bin/up`
 * verify: `$ ./bin/status`